gromacs/gromacs/docs/dev-manual/documentation-generation.rst

 ^^^^^^^^^^^^^^^^^^

 The following tools are used in building parts of the documentation.
+Make sure they are installed *before* configuring the build system with CMake.

 Doxygen
   `Doxygen <http://www.doxygen.org>`_ is used to extract documentation from